BakangMonei/BakangMonei/README.md

 - I am advancing my expertise in Enterprise Software Engineering & Architecture, working on full-stack system development with a focus on API-first design, cloud-native solutions, and performance optimization, applying best practices in clean code and modular design.
 - I am actively enhancing my skills in Networking & Security, implementing advanced network configurations (CCNP-level), cybersecurity protocols, and penetration testing methodologies to secure both cloud and on-premises infrastructures.
 - I am conducting Research & Business Development, particularly in the areas of AI-driven solutions, technology consulting, and market analysis, aiming to align technical innovation with business strategy and scalability.
-- Additionally, I continue to work on AI-powered Mobile Solutions, diving into Machine Learning models for mobile, NLP, and computer vision to build intelligent, adaptive apps—while maintaining my passion for Education Technology, creating interactive learning platforms for handicapped students using AI.
+- Additionally, I continue to work on AI-powered Mobile Solutions, diving into Machine Learning models for mobile, NLP, and computer vision to build intelligent, adaptive apps while maintaining my passion for Education Technology, creating interactive learning platforms for handicapped students using AI.

 ## Tech Stack